Updated Jul 02 2020

 Located in the area of el Born in the neighborhood of Sant Pere, Santa Caterina i La Ribera, the Basilica de Santa Maria del Mar is one of the most sought-after churches for couples getting married in Barcelona, so it’s quite common to find a wedding taking place there.
 Tourists can often be found mingling with wedding guests in the steps up to the main entrance to the church, waiting to get a photograph of the bride as she comes out.

-All about the visits to the basilica
+All about the visits to the Church of Santa Maria del Mar

 Despite the fact that the basilica is not as well-known as the Sagrada Familia or Barcelona’s Cathedral, in more recent years the Basilica de Santa Maria del Mar has found itself in an area visited more frequently by tourists, thanks to the interest kindled by the well-known books ‘La Catedral del Mar’ (Cathedral of the Sea) and ‘El Juego del Ángel’ (The Angel’s Game) by the local authors Ildefonso Falcones and Carlos Ruíz Zafón respectively.